ai-cam/ai-cam.github.io/_events/workshop-ai-time-politics-and-ideologies-of-the-future2.md

   many disciplines.
 cover_image: /assets/images/uploads/jean-luc-benazet-upnzyco94-unsplash.jpg
 event_categories: Upcoming Events
-event_content: >-
-  After ai@cam’s AI for Ops funding call, we are excited to host our Show & Tell Final Showcase for project awardees to share their achievements over the previous six months.
+event_content: After ai@cam’s AI for Ops funding call, we are excited to host our Show & Tell Final Showcase for project awardees to share their achievements over the previous six months.
 The workshop will be an opportunity for our community to connect with fellow professional services teams and foster collaboration.

-  **Registration details to follow.**
 registration_title: Registration
 registration_text: /
 registration_link: https://forms.gle/XhuuEm7hutuASxra8